 Physical Therapy Guide to Ankle Fracture

-An ankle fracture occurs when a bone on 1 or both sides of the ankle is partially or completely broken.
-Most ankle fractures are caused by twisting injuries and falls, or injuries experienced during sports or play.
-Under the age of 50, most ankle fractures occur in men.
-Over the age of 50, women experience more ankle fractures.
-The type of fracture varies from simple to complex, and can involve 1 or all 3 bones that make up the ankle joint.
-It is important to seek treatment after an ankle injury to determine if you have a fracture.
-Physical therapy shares an important role in your treatment and recovery from an ankle fracture, for a return to normal activity.
+An ankle fracture occurs when a bone on one or both sides of the ankle is partially or completely broken.
+Most ankle fractures result from falls, jumps, sports, exercise, or trauma.
+In males, most ankle fractures occur between the ages of 10 and 19.
+Females experience more ankle fractures overall in all other age groups.
+Fracture types may vary from simple to complex.
+They may involve one, two, or three fracture areas.
+It is essential to seek evaluation after an ankle injury to determine if you have a fracture.
+Physical therapists play an important role in helping people recover from ankle fractures.
+They can help you return to regular activities in the safest and fastest way possible.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.